The Art of Engraving: A Brief History

 The waters of Burbage Brook flowing among large gritstone boulders within Padley Gorge on the edge of the Dark Peak within the Peak District National Park.

 The carvings range from simple circular hollow ‘cups’ to more complex patterns such as zigzags, intertwining grooves, spirals and rings.
 What these patterns and symbols mean has long been lost through time, but theories abound.
 Fertility symbols, boundary or route markers and even hieroglyphic messages are all possibilities.

 Many of the pieces we are asked to hand engrave, such as watches, glassware and jewellery, are treasured items that can be held and admired.
 But these ancient boulders cannot be moved, let alone carried in your hand.
 Which only adds to the mystery of why they were carved and what they mean.

 The Peak District’s stone engravings may be several thousand years old.
-But they’re not the oldest examples of engraving in the world.
+But they’re not the oldest examples in the world.
 That accolade goes to a fossilised shell that was engraved around half a million years ago.

 The Java Shell

 The shell in question was found during an archaeological dig on the Indonesian island of Java at the end of the 19th-Century.
 As well as an ancient human skeleton, fossilised freshwater mussel shells were also unearthed.
 But it wasn’t until more than a century later – in 2014 – that archaeologist Stephen Munro took a much closer look at the shell collection.
 And to his amazement found that one had traces of engraving on it.
 His excitement increased further on realising that, at 500,000 years old, this was the earliest example of human engraving ever recorded.